 It is a new concept that is introduced in GST in India, to increase tax revenues, coverage and compliance from partly or unorganized sectors.

 Earlier goods were exempt from this scheme, now the collection of GST will increase tremendously.
 In GST, the supplier will be liable to collect tax on goods and services provided.
 But the central government has the power to notify categories of supplies against which service recipient has to discharge the tax liability.
-Hence, all the provisions of the Act will now be applicable to the recipient of such goods or services as if he is the supplier of such goods or services.
+Hence, all the provisions of the Act will now be applied to the recipient of such goods or services as if he is the supplier of such goods or services.
 When a person becomes liable to pay tax on the reverse charge, certain provisions like threshold exemption, time of supply, availing of input credit changes.
-There is a threshold limit for turnover aggregating to Rs 20 lakh for registration for normal tax payers but under reverse charge, there is no such limit.
+There is a threshold limit for turnover aggregating to Rs 20 lakh for registration for normal taxpayers but under reverse charge, there is no such limit.
 The person has to be registered under GST irrespective of the aggregate limit.

 The Central Government has on 19th June 2016 via Notification No. 5/2017 exempted such persons from obtaining registration who are only engaged in making supplies of taxable goods or services, the total tax on which is liable to be paid on reverse charge basis by the recipient of such goods or services.